FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/reading/Top Security Playbooks 2022-23.md

 ## Phishing :wavy_dash: :fishing_pole_and_fish: :wavy_dash:
 One of the most prevalent attack.

-Through email, text message,
-impersonation of company executive, impersonation of cloudbased file storage/sharing site.
+Through email, text message, impersonation of company executive, impersonation of cloudbased file storage/sharing site.

--Playbook Start-
+-_Playbook Start_-
 #### Enrichment & Context
 - Note the source and destination IP addresses and ports.
 - List all the email addresses against which the alerts were found.